HRT Plus: History

 Before the launch of HRT Plus on 29 March 2004, HRT 3 provided sports programming since 7 November 1994 until 28 March 2004.
 The next day, HRT Plus was launched, with the HRT 3 frequency denationalized and transferred to RTL Croatia.

+On 19 April 2004, HRT Plus started broadcasting.
+The channel broadcast for sixteen hours a day from 10am to 2am.
+In October 2005, plans to replace HRT Plus were outlined, initially by a dedicated HRT Sport channel in a three-to-six month period, before later replacing the plan with the return of HRT 3 in November 2005, with no tentative launch date and no changes to the programming.